United States temperature extremes

 The most dramatic temperature changes occur in North American climates susceptible to Chinook winds.
 For example, the largest 2-minute temperature change of 49 F-change occurred in Spearfish, South Dakota, a rise from -4 to 45 F.

+U.S. Climate Diversity

+The United States feature some of the most extreme temperatures anywhere in the world, driven by extreme geographic diversity.
+While the Death Valley/Furnace Creek record is the highest recorded temperature, the Prospect Creek minimum temperature record is reliably the fifth coldest recorded worldwide.
+Continental influences allow for extreme temperature swings, both diurnally and seasonally.

+Further, the density of on the ground sensors compared to other regions allows for great capture of extreme events.

 Lack of extremes

 Among the U.S. states, Hawaii has both the lowest state maximum of 98 F and the highest state minimum of 12.0 F. Tropical ocean island locations such as Hawaii often have the lowest recorded temperature ranges.
 Hawaii has a high mountain on which its lowest temperature is recorded.
 Flat tropical ocean islands have smaller ranges, sometimes with a difference of as little as Northern Mariana Islands which has 35 F-change range, between 62 F and 97 F.